 Tuesday, October 24, 2017

-Andrew W. Lo is the Charles E. and Susan T. Harris Proffessor of Finance, and the Diretor of the Laboratory for Financial Engineering at the MIT Sloan School of Management.
-A former governor of the Boston Stock Exchange, he is currently a member of the Consortium for Systemic Risk Analytics Academic Advisory Board, the OFR Financial Research Advisory Committee, and the New York Federal Reserve Board’s Financial Advisory Roundtable.
+Andrew W. Lo is the Charles E. and Susan T. Harris Professor of Finance, and the Diretor of the Laboratory for Financial Engineering at the MIT Sloan School of Management.
+In addition, Professor Lo is a member of the Consortium for Systemic Risk Analytics Academic Advisory Board, the OFR Financial Research Advisory Committee, and the New York Federal Reserve Board’s Financial Advisory Roundtable.

 4:30pm, 20 Washington Road, Room A71